Chris Herrmann: Washington Nationals

 On March 16, 2022, Herrmann signed a minor league contract with the Washington Nationals that included an invitation to Spring Training.
 Herrmann appeared in 28 games for the Triple-A Rochester Red Wings, hitting .173/.267/.187 with no home runs and 8 RBI.
 He was released on August 9, 2022.

 Kansas City Monarchs

 On March 22, 2023, Herrmann signed with the Acereros de Monclova of the Mexican League.
 However, prior to the start of the season, on April 18, he signed with the Kansas City Monarchs of the American Association of Professional Baseball.
 Herrmann played in 94 games for Kansas City, hitting .355/.439/.617 with 23 home runs and 88 RBI.
-He was additionally named an All–Star for the Monarchs during the season.
+He was additionally named an All–Star for the Monarchs during the season and won the leagues Player of the Year award, as well as the 2023 American Association Championship.
 In September 2023, Herrmann was loaned to the AAPB's Fargo-Moorhead RedHawks to participate in the 2023 Baseball Champions League Americas, which the RedHawks won.
-After the 2023 season, Herrmann became a free agent.
+After the 2023 season, Herrmann retired from professional baseball.